· · ·

 If you’re limited on time, the Coron Ultimate Tour is specifically designed to cover the most popular sites in one fell swoop.

-It visits Kayangan Lake, Twin Lagoon, Sunset Beach, Siete Pecados (coral garden) Skeleton Wreck, and CYC Beach.
+It visits Kayangan Lake, Twin Lagoon, Sunset Beach, Siete Pecados (coral garden), Skeleton Wreck, and CYC Beach.

-However, the downside is that it is fast-paced and seems more about ‘ticking boxes’ than really experiencing the sites.
+However, the downside is that it is fast-paced and more about ‘ticking boxes’ than really experiencing the sites.

 Tour A and B are the most popular tours.
 Tour A visits Kayangan Lake, thought to be the cleanest lake in the Philippines and possibly in southeast Asia.